nthun/elte-se-lab-hp/content/authors/jakus_donat/_index.md

   icon pack: fab
   link:
 superuser: false
-title: Ákos Pintér
+title: Donát Jakus
 user_groups:
 - Alumni
 ---

-I'm Ákos Pintér, a second year student in psychology.
-I am studying Clinical and Health Psychology, which I chose because applied psychology is a bit closer to me.
-Based on this, I volunteer in a health psychology clinic, but I am also happy to help in the research lab with any task.
-I have been involved in several projects, such as research on tactile sensitivity and media-induced stress recovery.
-Since about 85% of adults consume caffeine on a daily basis, I am most interested in research on this topic to better understand how it affects our thinking and emotions.
+I am Donát Jakus, I graduated from ELTE with a BA in Psychology.
+I am a member of the research team since January 2023.
+What is really interesting to me is what kind of system we can find in the differences in behaviour between people.
+In the research group, I am working on a project on media-induced stress recovery.
+Within that, I am researching the role of specific emotions.